Human Rights

 Local Communities and Indigenous Peoples

-We are committed to community consultation based on free, prior, and informed consent in accordance with Performance Standard 7 and ILO Convention 169.
+We are committed to community consultation based on free, prior, and informed consent in accordance with IFC Performance Standard 7 and ILO Convention 169.

 Privacy and Family Life